ScottyMacCVC/EoStoECMS/Resources/Report to Map/README.md

-Place an html report on a map
+Place an html report on a map.
+Tableau will allow us to build out our reports on a map.

+We are going to attempt to rebuild the same thing with html code.
+The ideal is to run a BI report, save it as html/htm, and then post it to a viewable location for the field team.

 Examples: